 Heat 1 Tbsp of oil in a large saute pan over medium heat.
-Add the bacon slices and cook until they are crispy (keep the heat relatively low so you don’t cook away the bacon fat).
-Remove the bacon strips from the pan and crumble into small pieces.
+Add the bacon slices and cook until crispy (keep the heat relatively low so you don’t cook away the bacon fat).
+Remove the bacon strips from the pan (keep the bacon grease in the pan) and crumble into small pieces.

 Add the chicken broth, red pepper flakes, and freshly ground black pepper to the pan.
 Bring to a boil.
-Reduce heat, cover, and simmer for about 45 minutes, or until the greens are tender (you may need a little extra time if you used fresh greens).
-Taste and add additional seasoning, if necessary.
+Reduce heat, cover, and simmer for 30-45 minutes, or until the greens are tender (you may need a little extra time if you used fresh greens).
+Taste and add additional salt or pepper, if desired.
 Enjoy!

 (Recipe adapted from Allrecipes.com)